MollyShuu/ReZG/README.md

-The training dataset comes from the following studies and we would like to express our sincere thanks to them:
+The training data samples from the following studies and we would like to express our sincere thanks to them:
 - [1] Chung, Yi-Ling, et al. "CONAN-COunter NArratives through Nichesourcing: a Multilingual Dataset of Responses to Fight Online Hate Speech."
 Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics.
 2019.
 - [2] Fanton, Margherita, et al. "Human-in-the-Loop for Data Collection: a Multi-Target Counter Narrative Dataset to Fight Online Hate Speech."
 Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (Volume 1: Long Papers).
 2021.
 - [3] Chung, Yi-Ling, Serra Sinem Tekiroğlu, and Marco Guerini.
 "Towards Knowledge-Grounded Counter Narrative Generation for Hate Speech."
 Findings of the Association for Computational Linguistics: ACL-IJCNLP 2021.
 2021.